 In 2017, Canada will celebrate the 150th anniversary of Confederation.
-We’ve created this website to connect you with events happening on campus and in the community to celebrate this major national milestone.
+We’ve created this website to connect you with events and initiatives happening on campus and in the community to celebrate this major national milestone.
 We will be populating this website with events and links as they become available.

 At the Centre for Biodiversity Genomics we are celebrating Canada's anniversary by doing 150 social media posts about Canada's biodiversity.

 The University of Guelph's 150 Innovations Project commemorates Canada’s sesquicentennial.
 Research has long been part of our culture, beginning in the late 1800s with our three founding colleges.
 It continues today, in what has grown to become seven colleges with more than 30 departments.
 Support from a wide range of sponsors helps our 800 researchers innovate and improve life for people and communities locally, nationally and globally.
 Follow the links provided with each entry for more information about this selection of 150 University of Guelph innovations.